MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 * Scientific programming and software development (C++ and/or Python), with a focus on Arduino-style embedded C++
 * Field instrumentation assembly and data analysis

-### Permafrost degradation revealed by aeolian activity in the upper Mississippi valley
+### Post-glacial paleoenvironmental change/Holocene paleoenvironmental change in the upper Mississippi basin

-***M.S. student (Minnesota State University, Mankato)***
+***M.S. student (MNSU)***

-* Working with Phil Larson
+* Working with Larson as primary advisor
+* Working with aeolian and periglacial landforms and deposits
-* Identifying (remotely and in the field) and dating (with OSL) ancient aeolian deposits
+* Identifying (remotely and in the field) and dating (with OSL) ancient aeolian deposits and periglacial features
+* Potentially coring wetlands/lakes to recover proxy archives
 * Potentially utilizing Ground Penetrating Radar to understand stratigraphy and sedimentary structure
+* geochronology (14C, OSL), particle size analysis, coring, possible isotopic analysis
-* Bringing pulses of aeolian activity into a broad paleogeographic framework
+* Bringing pulses of aeolian activity, periglacial features, and proxy records into a broad paleogeographic framework

 ### Testing and documenting environmental instrumentation